marcus-downing/plugin-b/README.md

 Most functions should be within the plugin's namespace, except functions that you wish to be easily accessible from outside code, typically in a file called `api.php`.
 See _Coding Conventions_ below for more detail.

+There's one special case to consider here.
+If your project has a file called `init.php` in the `lib` folder, that file will be loaded before anything else in your plugin - even before the activation hooks.
+This is a place to do essential setup and debugging, but it should *not* presume that activation setup has been done or that other plugins have been loaded.

 ### Classes